 This scoring model has six main categories that it groups your credit information into.
 Each representing the following percentages of your score.

 This scoring model groups your credit data into five categories.
 Here is how the percentages break out.

 Now, keep in mind that the impact each person will receive from each category will vary by individual credit history and the credit-scoring model used.

-With the VantageScore model, one account that has to be reported within the previous 24 months and you only need one month worth of credit history.
+With the VantageScore model, one account has to be reported within the previous 24 months.
+And you only need one month worth of credit history.
 So if you don't have any credit history established or you use credit infrequently, you will still receive a score.

 Credit bureaus have always received information that is public record such as tax liens and civil judgements.
 In July 2017, changes were made and this information was not being included on consumers’ credit reports.
 With that being said, the latest VantageScore version does still use tax lien info although it is not weighed as heavily.
 For the FICO scoring models, you can still expect a significant impact.

 When you apply for new lines of credit (credit cards, mortgage, student loans) you can negatively affect your credit score.
 Since people may be trying to get the best deals, the credit bureaus have minimized the impact these inquiries will have on your score.

 The FICO credit-scoring models base your score on what your credit utilization and borrowing looks like at that given time.